 To secure the project, LED facilitated a $30.5 million performance-based grant consisting of state, local and federal funding to build an eight-floor office building as part of a new mixed-use urban development on Baton Rouge’s riverfront.
 In addition to new Class A office space and 600 dedicated parking spaces, the development would include an 11-floor residential tower and a private recreational terrace joining the buildings above a multilevel parking garage.
 Leveraging resources of the Baton Rouge Area Foundation, Louisiana secured BRAF’s commitment to build and manage the entire $55 million project.

 At a groundbreaking ceremony in September 2013, company officials announced that IBM had surpassed the 100-employee milestone, beating the target by eight months.
 The company moved into the new downtown office in May 2015.
 Additionally, IBM’s partnership with LSU advanced as the university tailored its computer science program and other technology curricula.
 IBM also identified opportunities to partner with additional universities throughout the state.

 IBM expands Louisiana operations to Monroe

-Building off the success of the public-private partnership that led to the creation of IBM’s technology center in Baton Rouge, the state again worked with higher education institutions to support computer science programs in the state and strengthen the pipeline of talent in Louisiana.
-As part of the Monroe project, Louisiana is providing $4.5 million in funding over 10 years to expand higher-education programs designed to increase the number of annual computer science graduates.
-With this support, the University of Louisiana at Monroe will expand its computer science and computer information systems programs, while Louisiana Tech University and Grambling State University will expand their technology programs in related areas, such as cyber engineering and data analytics.
+As part of the Monroe project, Louisiana is providing $4.5 million over 10 years to expand higher education programs and graduates in technology studies.
+With this support, the University of Louisiana at Monroe is expanding computer science and computer information systems programs, while Louisiana Tech University and Grambling State University are expanding their technology programs in related areas, such as cyber engineering and data analytics.